Symptoms and treatment of colon cancer in dogs

 What are GISTs?

 Gastrointestinal stromal tumors (GISTs) are rare tumors that arise from the interstitial cells of Cajal (smooth muscle cells) of the gastrointestinal tract.
-These tumors are less common in dogs but are still significant.
+These tumors are less common in dogs, but still significant.

 Symptoms of GISTs